 In the IFRS balance sheet, other assets are reported at their notional amounts.
 In the Solvency II balance sheet, other assets (with the exclusion of deferred taxes) are reported at market value.
-There are no significant valuation differences between IFRS and Solvency II for other assets as the market value is not significantly different from the notional value.

-Presentation differences of EUR 39,172 thousand as at 31 December 2016 consist of the different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing investments ('dirty market value') and not separately as other assets as in the 2016 Annual accounts of NN Schade ('clean market value').
+Presentation differences of EUR 38,361 thousand as at 31 December 2017 consist of the different presentation of accrued interest.
+Solvency II requires accrued interest to be presented as part of the interest bearing investments ('dirty market value') and not separately as other assets as in the 2017 Annual accounts of NN Schade ('clean market value').